 4. Have all your ingredients prepared before you start cooking your vegan pad thai.
 It comes together very quickly.

 5. Cook each serving separately otherwise it won’t cook properly.
 Don’t try to cook two servings at the same time in one pan.
 You can double the recipe to serve more people, but you will still need to cook each serving separately.
+As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Pad Thai Sauce